HP Spectre x360 has instant privacy screen, 10-hour battery

 For additional safety and security, HP includes both a fingerprint reader and an infrared webcam for signing in with a finger or facial recognition with Windows Hello.
 All this is wrapped up in a CNC machined aluminum body that weighs 2.8 pounds (1.3 kg).
 The HP Spectre x360 13 starts at $1,150 and is available for preorder from Best Buy starting today and shipping on Oct.
 29. UK and Australian prices and dates weren't available, but that price converts to roughly £870 or AU$1,465.

-Those who don't mind trading the two-in-one design for a thinner, lighter laptop will want to check out the redesigned second-gen HP Spectre 13.
+If you don't mind trading the two-in-one design for a thinner, lighter laptop, you'll want to check out the redesigned second-gen HP Spectre 13.
 Made from CNC aluminum on top and carbon fiber on the bottom, HP claims it's the world's thinnest 13.3-inch laptop with a touch display.
 With slimmer bezels framing the screen, the overall body size is significantly smaller than its predecessor as well.

-Available in a scratch-resistant ceramic white or dark ash silver finishes, the laptop offers the same component and screen options as the Spectre x360 (though not with the integrated privacy screen).
-HP claims up to 11.5 hours of battery life and a fast-charge capability taking it from zero to 50 percent in 30 minutes.
+Available in scratch-resistant ceramic white or with a dark ash silver finish, the laptop offers the same component and screen options as the Spectre x360 (though not with the integrated privacy screen).
+HP claims it has up to 11.5 hours of battery life and a fast-charge capability taking it from zero to 50 percent in 30 minutes.

 Discuss: HP Spectre x360 has instant privacy screen,...